-On May 12th this year, the New Hollywood era – arguably the greatest epoch in cinematic history – categorically entered its fifties, for it was on this day in 1969 that Dennis Hopper’s Easy Rider premiered at Cannes.
+On May 12th 2019, the New Hollywood era – arguably the greatest epoch in cinematic history – categorically entered its fifties, for it was on this day in 1969 that Dennis Hopper’s Easy Rider premiered at Cannes.
 The Graduate (Mike Nichols, 1967) and Bonnie and Clyde (Arthur Penn, 1967) may have preceded it, but Easy Rider would become the initial bookend of the era.

 However, just 13 days later, on May 25th 1969, John Schlesinger’s Midnight Cowboy opened in New York City.
 It had neither the indie micro-budget nor the free-spirited zeitgeist of Dennis Hopper’s film, but it still seeped transgression from its every grimy pore.
 Five decades later, the BFI’s stunning 4K restoration reminds you that Midnight Cowboy’s coming-of-age story retains much of the wit, sadness and visceral squalor that makes it a more interesting and affecting film than Easy Rider and many other contemporaries.